KBNLresearch/nl-menu-resources/doc/serving-static-website-with-Apache.md

 ![](./img/caja-permissions.png)

+You can also set the permissions from the terminal, using the following command:

+    sudo chmod -R 644 www.nl-menu.nl

 ### 2. Create a configuration file

 Next you need to create a configuration file for the site `/etc/apache2/sites-available`.
 The easiest way to do this is to copy an existing file (typically the default *000-default.conf*), and save it under a new name (e.g. *nl-menu.conf*).
 Note that you need sudo priviliges for this.
 Then open the newly created file in a text editor (again as sudo), and edit the value of the *DocumentRoot* variable, which must point to the root directory of your site.
 For example, if our site is located at `/var/www/www.nl-menu.nl` use this: